Chlumec (Ústí nad Labem District): Sights

 The most valuable monument is the Chapel of the Holy Trinity, located on the Horka hill.
 It was built in the Baroque style in 1690–1691.
 In 1838, the family tomb of the Westhalen-Fürstenberg noble family was built under the chapel.
-The Way of the Cross leads to the chapel.
+The Stations of the Cross leads to the chapel.
 It was founded in 1751–1752 by Countess Marie Alžběta Krakovská of Kolowrat.

 The main landmark of the centre of the town is the Church of Saint Gall.
 It was built in 1847–1852.